ncsu-geoforall-lab/open-science-course/topics/advanced-writing.rst

 ShareLaTeX is a freemium cloud platform and an open source software (i.e. you can either use the freemium cloud platform or setup ShareLaTeX on any server).
-ShareLaTeX is using GNU AGPL license.
+ShareLaTeX is under GNU AGPL license.

+You can use LaTeX in ShareLaTeX in the same way as you can use it in Overleaf.

 Markdown with Pandoc
 ````````````````````
 http://pandoc.org

+Markdown is a simple markup language for include formatting into a
+plain text document.
+Pandoc is a conversion tool which can convert
+Markdown files and many other files into other formats.

 Pandoc is licensed under GNU GPL.